 So, Where Should You Invest Your Money?

 With all the factors said and done let’s now dive into the different investment vehicles you can choose from.
-I also gave my recommendations at the end of each instruments.
+I also gave my recommendations at the end of each instrument.
+Ready?

-SavingsPinay says: Everyone should have invest on a savings account.
+SavingsPinay says: Everyone should have invested in a savings account.
 But instead of hoping for capital growth, you can instead use this for your emergency fund.
 This is way safer than keeping your money on a piggy bank or alkansiya.